A Zero-Positive Learning Approach for Diagnosing Software Performance Regressions: Experimental Evaluation

 \subsection{Diagnosis Ability}

 We experiment with 10 programs to evaluate \scheme.
 Two versions of source code for each program are used for these experiments: 1) a version without any performance defect; 2) a version where a performance defect is introduced after updating one or more functions in the first version.
 We run the first version $n$ number of times.
 If a system reports $x$ number of these runs as anomalous (i.e., positive), we define \emph{false positive rate} as $x/n$.
 Similarly, we run the second version $m$ number of times and define \emph{false negative rate} as $x/m$, where $x$ is the number of anomalous runs detected as non-anomalous.
-Each run of an program uses different input.
+Each run of a program uses different inputs.

 \scheme's diagnosis results are summarized in Table~\ref{table:results}.
-We experimented with with 3 different types of performance defects across 7 benchmark programs and 3 real-world applications. \scheme\ detects performance defects in all anomalous runs.
+We experimented with 3 different types of performance defects across 7 benchmark programs and 3 real-world applications.
+These are known performance bugs (confirmed by developers) in real-world and benchmark applications.
+A version of each application, for which corresponding performance defect is reported, is used for generating anomalous runs. \scheme\ detects performance defects in all anomalous runs.
 However, it reports 3 false positive runs in Boost and 2 false positive runs in MySQL.
 Anomalies in Boost are detected in a function that implements a \emph{spinlock}.
 It implements lock acquisition by iteratively trying to acquire the lock within a loop.
 Moreover, these runs are configured with increased number of threads.
 We suspect that these false positive test runs experienced increased lock contention, which was not present in training runs.
 This could be improved by increasing the variability of inputs for training runs.
 The two false positive runs in MySQL are reported in two functions.
-These are small functions with reduced number of instructions, which could effect the accuracy of profiling at a fixed sampling rate.
+These are small functions with reduced number of instructions, which could affect the accuracy of profiling at a fixed sampling rate.